ibm-cloud-docs/vmwaresolutions/netapp/np_deletinginstance.md

   years:  2016, 2018

-lastupdated: "2018-05-16"
+lastupdated: "2018-07-19"

 ---

 # Deleting NetApp ONTAP Select instances

-To release the components that you ordered in a NetApp ONTAP Select instance, delete the instance.

-When you delete a NetApp ONTAP Select instance, the following components are released sequentially:
+If you delete a NetApp ONTAP Select instance, the following components are released sequentially:
 1. The deployed NetApp ONTAP Select clustered VMs (virtual machines) and the NetApp ONTAP Select Deploy VM
 2. Support and Services fee
 3. VMware product licenses